garyzhubc/STAT406-2017/Lecture17/README.md

 xte$V618 <- as.factor(xte$V618)
 ```

-We first train a Random Forest, using all the default parameters, and check its performance on the test set:
+To train a Random Forest we use the function `randomForest` in the package of the same name.
+The code underlying this package was originally written by Leo Breiman.
+We train a RF leaving all paramaters at their default values, and check its performance on the test set:

 ``` r
 library(randomForest)